MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 The rich text editor toolbar provides features and functionality that allows you to work with rich text formats in emails to better communicate with your customers.

 ### Formatting options
-The following table provides a detailed overview of the different formatting features and functionality options available in the rich text editor that you can when using email:
+The following table describes the different formatting features and functionality options available in the rich text editor that you can use in the email form:

 |Icon | Name | Shortcut key | Description |
 |----------------------|-------------------------|-----------------------------|-----------------------------|